-The International Day of Families is being observed for the eighth time on 15 May 2002.
+The International Day of Families is being observed for the ninth time on 15 May 2003.
 Proclaimed by the United Nations General Assembly in its resolution 47/237 of 20 September 1993, this annual observance reflects the importance, which the international community attaches to families regarding their situation around the world.

 The International Day of Families provides an opportunity to promote awareness of issues relating to families as basic units of society as well as to promote appropriate action.
 The Day can become a powerful mobilizing factor on behalf of families in all countries, which avail themselves of this opportunity and demonstrate support of family issues appropriate to each society.
-The 2002 observance of the International Day of Families also offers a valuable opportunity for families to demonstrate their solidarity in the quest for better standards of life.
-The international theme for 2002 is "Families and Ageing: Opportunities and Challenges".
+The 2003 observance of the International Day of Families also offers a valuable opportunity for families to demonstrate their solidarity in the quest for better standards of life.
+The international theme for 2003 is "Preparations for the Tenth Anniversary of the International Year of the Family in 2004".